nervosnetwork/docs/docs/basic-concepts/architecture.md

 ## Scripts

-Apart from the rules defined by the CKB protocol, a transaction will also need to be verified according to the `lock` scripts of the transaction input cells and the `type` scripts of transaction output cells.
+Apart from the rules defined by the CKB protocol, a transaction will also need to be verified according to the `lock` scripts of the transaction input cells and the `type` scripts of transaction input and output cells.
 Understanding the operation of`lock` and  `type` scripts is essential to understanding state transitions and UDT or application logic on Nervos CKB.

 ### `lock` script
 As mentioned above, the `lock` script defines the ownership of a cell.